nsercresnet/storymaps/content/story/scaling/who_we_are/who_we_are.md

 <hr>

 ### Acknowledgements

+> We thank David Ferguson, Evan McNamara, and Ehsan Pashanejad for participating in ES Scaling HQP meetings and providing valuable feedback.

 > We acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC), [funding reference number NSERC NETGP 523374–18].